Impact

 The Clinic has achieved significant student engagement and reach in its first two years

-Clinical students in the Clinic’s first three years
+Clinical students in the Clinic’s first four years

 Student clinical hours